 There are many methods of contraception to choose from and it is worth taking the time to find out more about each one, so that you can choose contraception that suits you.

 There are 13 methods of contraception for women and two for men (the male condom and male sterilisation).
-You can discuss contraception with our trained nurses at your local iCaSH clinic.
+Please note that mirena coils are available for contraceptive purposes only.
+You can discuss contraception with our trained nurses by booking an appointment with your local iCaSH clinic.

-Alternatively you can use the national tools below:
+Alternatively you can use the national tool: www.contraceptionchoices.org

 A sexually transmitted infection (STI) can be passed from one person to another through sexual contact, including vaginal, anal and oral sex.
 You can get or pass on an STI to or from whoever you're having sex with.
 STIs can pass between men and women and from women to women and men to men.